Dancing Stone, Danby

 incident with a spider earlier in the week.
 I took some photos in the orangery, and then we stopped off at the stables.

-After a brief pit stop, we trekked up through the woods, breaking off
+We trekked up through the woods, breaking off

+from the other routes, so it was a bit quieter.
 There were cows in the next field, which I was a bit wary of – one walked

-in front of us, blocking our way!
+in front of us, blocking our way.
 After navigating past the cows, we crossed a

 stile and headed along a quiet road before re-entering the woods.
 I made the most

 of the quiet and took some photos and found some chestnuts.
-I remember seeing

-liked.
+our way over passing ‘Octagon Lake’ on the way.
 There was an avenue of trees towards the end of the walk, but they were

 nearly all oak trees so I gave up looking for conkers.
 We had a quick look